Recipients of the Certified Professional in CPD (Health Care) designation

 Clinically he specializes in non-invasive cardiac imaging, in particular echocardiography and stress echocardiography.
 He is the Director of the Echocardiography Laboratory at St. Michael’s Hospital.
 Currently, he a past president of the Canadian Society of Echo (CSE) and the president of the Chinese Canadian Medical Society (CCMS).
 He also speaks Cantonese and Mandarin fluently.
 He currently takes care of many GTA Chinese speaking patients in his practice.

-His academic interests include medical informatics and he has authored many popular medical education software programs (e.g. CardioMath, ECG Made Simple, iCCS for the Canadian Cardiovascular Society, iASE Guidelines App for the American Society of Echocardiography, CDA Clinical Practice Guidelines, iSVU Guidelines for the Society for Vascular Ultrasound, and Choosing Wisely Canada).
+His academic interests include medical informatics and have authored many popular medical education software programs (e.g. CardioMath, ECG Made Simple, iCCS for the Canadian Cardiovascular Society, iASE Guidelines App for the American Society of Echocardiography, CDA Clinical Practice Guidelines, iSVU Guidelines for the Society for Vascular Ultrasound, and Choosing Wisely Canada).
 These medical software programs are being used by healthcare professionals and students worldwide.
 His other current areas of research include ethnic differences in cardiovascular disease and investigating new technologies in non-invasive imaging.
 He also works on using artificial intelligence/machine learning to improve cardiac imaging and patient care.

 He had won multiple local and national teaching awards to recognize his teaching and innovation in medical education.
 Some of his awards include the CSE achievement award in 2017, the CCS Distinguished Teacher Award in 2015, the RuedyAward for Innovation in Medical Education presented by the Association of Faculties of Medicine of Canada and the Dalhousie University Faculty of Medicine and the 2009 William Goldie Prize for Innovation by the Department of Medicine, University of Toronto.
 He has authored multiple peer-reviewed journals and presented in local, national and international scientific meetings.